Joan Williams

 Bio

-Described as having “something approaching rock star status” in her field by The New York Times Magazine, Joan C. Williams is a scholar of social inequality and a prominent public intellectual.
-Williams is the author of 12 books and 116 academic articles in law, sociology, psychology, medical and management journals.
-She is the 11th most cited legal scholar both in critical theory and employment law.
-She is a Sullivan Professor and the Founding Director of the Equality Action Center at UC Law San Francisco, former Founding Director of the Center for WorkLife Law.
+Described as “legendary” by the New Yorker and as having “something approaching rock star status” in her field by The New York Times Magazine, Joan C. Williams is a scholar of social inequality and a prominent public intellectual.
+Williams is the author of 12 books and 116 academic articles in law, sociology, psychology, medical, and management journals.
+Her H-index is 59; she is the 11th most cited legal scholar both in critical theory and employment law.
+She is a Distinguished Professor of Law (Emerita) and Director of the Equality Action Center at UC Law San Francisco.
+Until 2024, she was Founding Director of the Center for WorkLife Law.
+She has three TED/TEDx talks, including one with over 1.3 million views.
+Her 2016 essay on why Trump attracted so many non-college voters went viral, with over 3.7 million reads, becoming the most-read article in the 90-year history of Harvard Business Review.

-Her work on gender includes What Works for Women at WorkFour Patterns Working Women Need to Know (NYU Press, 2014) and her prize-winning Unbending Gender: Why Family and Work Conflict and What To Do About It (Oxford, 1999).
+As Founding Director of WorkLife Law, Williams has played a leading role in documenting workplace bias against mothers, leading to the Equal Employment Opportunity Commission’s (EEOC) 2007 Guidance on Caregiver Discrimination.
+Her article “Beyond the Maternal Wall: Relief for Family Caregivers Who Are Discriminated Against on the Job,” 26 Harvard Women’s Law Review 77 (2003)(co-authored with Nancy Segal), was prominently cited in the landmark case, Back v.
+Hastings on Hudson Union Free School District, 365 F.3d 107 (2d Cir.
+2004).
+Her work on gender also includes What Works for Women at WorkFour Patterns Working Women Need to Know (NYU Press, 2014) and her prize-winning Unbending Gender: Why Family and Work Conflict and What To Do About It (Oxford, 1999).
 Williams’ work helped create the field of work-family studies, modern workplace flexibility policies, and the study of maternal wall bias in sociology.

 Williams has received awards in several different fields.
 For her contributions to the legal profession, she is one of the few people to receive both the American Bar Foundation’s Outstanding Scholar Award (2012) and the ABA’s Margaret Brent Women Award for Lawyers of Achievement (2006).
 For her contributions to the work-family field, she received the Work Life Legacy Award from the Families and Work Institute (2014) and MSOM Responsible Research Award in Operations Management (2022).
 For her contributions to women’s advancement in engineering, she received the President’s Award from the Society of Women Engineers (2019).
 For contributions to psychology, she received the Distinguished Publication Award from the Association for Women in Psychology (2005).

-Her work has been funded by three National Science Foundation grants, as well as grants from Alfred P. Sloan Foundation, the W. W. Kellogg Foundation, the Ford Foundation, the Robert Wood Johnson Foundation.
+Her work has been funded by three National Science Foundation grants, as well as grants from Alfred P. Sloan Foundation, the W. W. Kellogg Foundation, the Ford Foundation, and the Robert Wood Johnson Foundation.
 She holds degrees from Yale, Harvard, and MIT as well as an honorary PhD from Utrecht University in the Netherlands.

 Education